jsinger67/parol/docs/ParGrammar.md

 ### Terminal name generation

 The names of the terminals are deduced from the content of the terminal itself.
-For instance for a terminal ":=" it creates the terminal name "ColonEqu", see generated parser for Oberon-0.
+For instance, for a terminal ":=" it creates the terminal name "ColonEqu", see generated parser for Oberon-0.
 If you want this name to be more expressive, you can dedicate a separate production to the terminal, lets say:

 ```ebnf
 Assign: ":=";
 ```

-With this trick you define a so called "primary non-terminal for a terminal" (I coined it this way), and this instructs the name generation to name the terminal "Assign".
+With this trick you define a so called "primary non-terminal for a terminal" (I coined it this way) that instructs the name generation to name the terminal "Assign".

 ### Terminal conflicts